phpvms/acars-pdk/README.md

 - `AircraftFeature.BeaconLights` is an enum value of the feature type.
 It's put in `[]` because it's a variable name
 - It's set to an object, where the keys are the lookup address or lvar.
+- `Lookup Address` is where to find this data:
 - `FeatureType.Int` - is the type of value that's returned.

 The different features available are: